amschechter/amschechter.github.io/_posts/2025-05-23-Leschi_Lid.markdown

 ![Distance from Tunnels](/images/Leschi_Lid/Parcel_and_Tunnel_Image.png){:class="img-responsive"}

-##### Tax per Square Foot divided by Distance Map
+#### Tax per Square Foot divided by Distance Map

 Finally we have the property values per square foot multiplied by the distance away from the tunnel.
 For the distance calculation I did a simple `1 - (distance / max distance)` to get a percentage representing how far the parcel is from the tunnel.
 Then I multiplied that number by the tax per square foot to get the numbers shown on this map.
-See the 'Tax_per_SQFT_X_Distance' number to see the exact results.
+See the `Tax_per_SQFT_X_Distance` number to see the exact results.

 <iframe src="/images/Leschi_Lid/Tax_Per_SQFT_X_Distance_Map.html" height="555" width="700" allowfullscreen="" frameborder="0"> </iframe>